joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-09-16-Broken-Sticks.md

 ### 1

->1.
-If you break a stick in two places at random, forming three pieces, what is the probability of being able to form a triangle with the pieces?
+>If you break a stick in two places at random, forming three pieces, what is the probability of being able to form a triangle with the pieces?

 The question is, if $x$ and $y$ are random numbers between $0$ and $1$ (with the obvious unstated assumption that the distribution of probabilities is uniform), how likely is it that the differences between them and $0$ and $1$ are such that none is greater than $1/2$?
 We can ignore (in this and the other problems) the possiblity that $x=y$, because it has zero probability.
 If $x$ is less than $y$, those differences are $x$, $y-x$, and $1-y$; each must be less than $1/2$.
 Each of these three inequalities tells us that the points in the $xy$-plane lie to one side of a straight line.
 Together they determine a triangle of area $1/8$ (it's half of a quarter of a unit square).